Taylor Strickland - Yesterday, 01:25 AM

 On a typical moderate-to-busy day at Universal, this is what the line looks like at the ticket sales counter for Islands of Adventure:

 Here’s a little more: Purchasing your tickets in advance doesn’t mean you have to buy them weeks ahead of time.
-You literally can be standing in the line pictured above, call Universal’s ticket line at 407-224-7840, and buy your tickets.
-This counts as an advance purchase, so you’ll save the $20 per person and you can get out of the regular ticket line and use the electronic Will Call Kiosks to quickly print your tickets.
+You can be standing in the line pictured above, call Universal’s ticket line at 407-224-7840, and buy your tickets.
+This counts as an advance purchase, so you’ll save the $20 per person and, you can get out of the regular ticket line and use the electronic Will Call Kiosks to quickly print your tickets.

 The season you are visiting

-Interestingly, there’s a misconception that serves as a counter-point to this factor.
+Interestingly, there’s a misconception that serves as a counterpoint to this factor.
 Don’t automatically assume that coming at the slowest time of the year is the best plan.
 In my opinion, I think it is best to visit when the crowds are moderate.
-Doing so will ensure that there’s enough people around for there to be plenty of “excitement in the air,” and Universal’s unique brand of excitement is one of its incredible features.
+Doing so will ensure that there're enough people around for there to be plenty of “excitement in the air,” and Universal’s unique brand of excitement is one of its incredible features.
 In addition, more guests usually mean longer operating hours.

-All in all, the season you are planning to travel in will have a major influence on crowd levels and your ability to have a good time.
+All in all, the season you are planning to travel in will have a significant influence on crowd levels and your ability to have a good time.
 You need to be aware of it and plan accordingly.

 The lesson here is that you need to account for special events.
 A family unaware of the Harry Potter celebration, who books their visit during the event, could be overwhelmed by two theme parks packed with Muggles on-site to celebrate.
-Similarly, a family unaware of the event may schedule their vacation the weekend after, only to find out their their Harry Potter-obsessed kids could have gone to the event if they scheduled their vacation the previous weekend.
+Similarly, a family unaware of the event may schedule their vacation the weekend after, only to find out their Harry Potter-obsessed kids could have gone to the event if they planned their vacation the previous weekend.

-Now, some events will be bigger than others, and some events may actually work to your benefit in terms of avoiding crowds.
-Whichever way it might end up working in your specific situation, what’s important is that you are aware of special events at the parks and how those events affect crowd flow.
+Now, some events will be bigger than others, and some events may work to your benefit in terms of avoiding crowds.
+Whichever way it might end up working in your particular situation, what’s important is that you are aware of special events at the parks and how those events affect crowd flow.